 Be sure to ask about fees in your first conversation with a loan broker.
 They may charge you a brokerage fee for their services, or they may be receiving a commission from the lenders they work with for recommending certain loan types.
 While there are many reputable brokers, some brokers may not be transparent about how they are paid or compensated, so it makes sense to ask how they get paid.

 If your loan broker does operate on a commission basis, bear in mind that they may not present you with all your available options – if they’re incentivised to offer particular loans, this may inadvertently reduce your available options.

 A brokerage fee (more common for personal loans) can range from between a few hundred dollars to up to $1,000 or more.
 This fee is usually added to your loan amount and will have interest charged on it.
 Do your homework to make sure that the brokerage fee isn’t more than the savings you might see from going to a lender directly.
-Note that a $600 fee on a $10,000 loan (with a term of 3 years) can add as much as an additional 4% interest per year.

 A loan broker can help you find finance options that you can’t

 There are a number of reasons that you might struggle to obtain a personal loan or finance.
 You might have a bad credit rating, be self-employed or have only been in New Zealand for a short time.
 Any of these scenarios can make it difficult to meet the criteria of the main banks and lenders.
 Loan brokers do have more lenient loan options available if you’re finding your financing journey challenging.